Common Minke Whale

 Abundance

-The common minke whale is the most abundant baleen whale.
-An abundance of over 220,000 has been estimated in the North Atlantic (Guldborg Hansen et al. 2018, IWC, NAMMCO 2019, NMFS 2016; Pike et al. 2019, Solvang et al. 2021).
+The common minke whale is the most abundant baleen whale, in the North Atlantic with an estimated population of over 220,000 in the North Atlantic (Guldborg Hansen et al., 2018; IWC; NAMMCO, 2019; NMFS, 2016; Pike et al., 2018; Solvang et al., 2021).

 Distribution